Spencer Steer Player Props: Reds vs. Phillies

 Spencer Steer At The Plate

-- Steer is hitting .325 with four doubles, two home runs and six walks.
+- Steer is batting .326 with four doubles, two home runs and seven walks.

-- Among the qualified hitters in MLB, his batting average ranks 35th, his on-base percentage ranks 40th, and he is 28th in the league in slugging.
+- He ranks 33rd in batting average, 30th in on base percentage, and 36th in slugging among qualifying batters in MLB.

-- He has gone deep in two of 12 games played this season, and in 4.3% of his plate appearances.
+- He has gone deep in two of 13 games played this year, and in 4% of his plate appearances.

-- Steer has driven in a run in five games this season (41.7%), including one multiple-RBI game.
+- In five games this season, Steer has picked up an RBI, with more than one RBI once.

-- He has scored a run in six of 12 games so far this season.
+- He has scored in seven games this season (53.8%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.